7:1 Judge not, that ye be not judged.

 and few there be that find it.

-At first, the wideness of this way seems to offer freedom and fullness of life (where every man does that which seems right in his own eyes, without regard for the restrictions imposed by the Creator).
-But as this way progresses, every man finds himself being funneled to one inescapable destination: death, eternal separation from God the giver of life.
+At first, the wideness of this way seems to offer freedom and fullness of life (where every man does that which seems right in his own eyes, without regard for the instructions and warnings of God's Word).

 7:15 Beware of false prophets,